 The Hurt Hub is so proud of all the contestants and all they’ve accomplished!
 Thank you to all the volunteers and Hurt Hub team for putting on another successful competition season.

-Frank Myers ’82 graduated from Davidson with a degree in Philosophy and a focus in language and logic.
+Frank Myers ’82 graduated from Davidson with a degree in Philosophy and a focus in language and logic (two of the L’s).
 An important note, Frank’s degrees weren’t in tech, but he’s worked for Red Hat, Osprey, and is currently working at Splunk – all tech and cybersecurity start-ups.
 Moving from language and logic, Frank realized that code was nothing more than just that – a special kind of language and some logic.

 Frank is currently a strategic advisor for clients at Splunk, an American software company based in San Francisco.
 Frank spends a lot of his time thinking about the construct of innovation.
 Innovation is baked into the core of Splunk’s values and, for Frank, innovation comes down to how you recognize and address change.
 Can you take advantage of the changes being made or how can you address the challenges the changes create?